-ITK currently offers three different interpolation schemes: neighbor nearest via itk::NearestNeighborInterpolateImageFunction, via the the linear itk::LinearInterpolateImageFunction B-spline interpolation the and via itk::BSplineInterpolateImageFunction.
+- itk::NearestNeighborInterpolateImageFunction

+- itk::LinearInterpolateImageFunction

+- itk::BSplineInterpolateImageFunction

+- itk::WindowedSincInterpolateImageFunction

 In the context of registration, the interpolation method affects the smoothness of the optimization search space and the overall computation time.
 On the other hand, interpolations are executed thousands of times in a single optimization cycle.
 Hence, the user has to balance the simplicity of computation with the smoothness of the optimization when selecting the interpolation scheme.